M200 and M500 Motor User Guide

 The following diagram shows how everything is connected:

-The M200 cable has three conductors that terminate in tinned wire ends.
+The motor cable has three conductors that terminate in tinned wire ends.

-Connect these three wires to the three motor phase wires from the ESC.
-How you connect the wires is up to your preference.
-The wires can be soldered together or you can use connectors like bullet connectors or screw terminal blocks.
-The order does not matter, the motor will spin with the wires connected in any configuration.
-If the motor is spinning in reverse of what is desired, swap the connection of two of the wires.
+Connect these to the three motor phase wires on your ESC.
+The wires can be soldered together or connected using bullet connectors or screw terminal blocks.
+The order does not matter—the motor will spin regardless of how the three wires are connected.
+If the motor spins in the wrong direction, swap any two of the three wires.

-After the motor is connected to the ESC, connect the red (positive) and black (ground) ESC power wires to a power source.
-The power source voltage should be within the 7–20 V operating voltage range for the M200.
+Connect the red (positive) and black (ground) ESC power wires to your power source.
+Make sure the voltage is within the operating range for your motor:

-When the ESC is connected to power you should hear three beeps in rising pitch indicating the ESC is receiving power.
+When the ESC is connected to power you should hear three beeps in rising pitch indicating the ESC is on and ready.

-Connect the white ESC signal wire to the signal source output.
-Connect the black (ground) ESC wire to a ground pin on the signal source device.
-Send a PWM signal of 1500 microseconds (µs) to initialize the ESC.
-The ESC must be initialized before it will respond to any other throttle signals.
-When the ESC is initialized you should hear two more beeps.
-The first beep indicates the ESC detects a throttle signal and the second beep indicates that the correct 1500 µs signal is detected and the ESC is now fully initialized.
+Connect the white ESC signal wire to your signal source, and the black (ground) ESC wire to a ground pin on the signal source.
+Send a PWM signal of 1500 µs to initialize the ESC.
+When initialized you will hear two more beeps—the first confirms a throttle signal is detected, the second confirms the correct 1500 µs signal and that the ESC is fully initialized.

 Blue Robotics Thruster Commander